 Philosophy at Carleton

 The Department of Philosophy’s track record of award-winning teaching and excellence in research helps shape its strong undergraduate program and its distinctive and robust two-year MA program.
 A major focal point is interdisciplinary research and teaching in the following broad areas: moral, social, and political philosophy; philosophy of mind, cognitive science, language, and knowledge; and history of philosophy.
 These areas are exemplified in the Department’s strong ties to the Ethics and Public Affairs (EPAF) PhD program and to the MA and PhD programs in the Institute for Cognitive Science.
+For more on what makes our department special, click here for a Message from the Chair.

 The variety of programs offered by the department provide opportunities for students to decide how much philosophy they’d like to study.
 The B.A.
 Honours or B.A.
 General programs are for students that want to focus their undergraduate studies in the area of philosophy.
 The concentration in philosophy, ethics and public affairs is designed for students who want to combine the study of ethics and the analysis of social and public policies in a variety of settings, including business, health care, biomedical technology, law, or government.
 The B.A.
 Combined Honours program is for students who wish to equally focus their undergraduate studies in the area of philosophy, as well as, another area of study (which must also offer a combined honours program).
 Students who want to study philosophy as part of general education, or to supplement studies in a different area should enroll in the minor.